 The Campbell University Divinity School welcomes applications from all persons with a college degree who are seeking further education for Christian service.
 The mission statement of the school is to provide "Christ-centered, Bible-based, and Ministry-focused" theological education.
 Our identity is formed around this mission and it is the thread that runs through every part of the school.
-Together with our Baptist heritage, this mission statement allows us to welcome a diverse student body.
+This mission statement allows us to welcome a diverse student body.
 Persons from a variety of denominations, ethnic backgrounds, and theological perspectives find common ground in our shared commitment to the Lordship of Christ, the importance of the Bible, and service to the church.
 Thus, we welcome applications from women and men from every Christian tradition who identify with this statement.

 Applications may be submitted anytime, up to one year prior to starting the degree program.
-July 1 is the final deadline for the fall term and November 15 for the spring term.
-If you need assistance in completing forms, call the Divinity School, 1-800-760-9827, extension 1830.
+July 15 is the final deadline for the fall term and December 1 for the spring term.
+If you need assistance in completing forms, call the Divinity School, 1-800-760-9827 extension 1830, or contact via email at divinityadmissions@campbell.edu.